-Navarre Beach, located on the panhandle is a beautiful beach and perfect for shell enthusiasts.
+Navarre Beach, located on the panhandle is a beautiful beach and perfect for sea glass and shell enthusiasts.

 Not only can you find amazing shells here but unlike its neighbors Navarre Beach is a lot quieter.
 If you are looking for a relaxing beach getaway then Navarre Beach is the perfect spot for you.